DaveAppleton/SolidityFlattery/readme.md

 Assuming your contract is in `mainfile.sol` and you want to create `consolidated.sol`

-`flat -input mainfile.sol -output consolidated`
+`SolidityFlattery -input mainfile.sol -output consolidated`

 This creates a flattened version of mainfile.sol with all includes in the file `consolidated.sol` and creates a log called `consolidated.log`